 14 His head and his hairs were white like wool, as white as snow; and his eyes were as a flame of fire;

 15 And his feet like unto fine brass, as if they burned in a furnace; and his voice as the sound of many waters.— Revelation 1 14-15

 They use these scriptures to say that Christ, God, or both (the Trinity is still debated among them) are black (the brass color) with "wooly" (afro) hair.
 But let's take a closer look.
 6 9 says that the brass is polished, not burnt.
 And Revelations says that it was like brass that burned in a furnace, not that the brass was already burnt and refined into a darker color.
 Brass burning in a furnace as Revelations says is a description of the smelting of brass, which is very bright.
 Am I saying he is white?
-No, but this was not about his earthly skin color.
+No, but this was not about his earthly skin color, which I will prove later on.
 And what is the color of pure wool?
 White.
 Notice how 7 9 said it was like pure wool, then Revelations says "white like wool."
 Pure wool is not dark.
 It is white.
 This was regarding his hair color.

 - "and his countenance was as the sun shineth in his strength."

 The word countenance means a person's face or facial expression.
 As I said the belief in the Trinity or if this is Christ or God in this passage varies among them, but most believe it to be Christ so we will go by that logic.
 Where else do we see this happening?
 Matthew 17 1-2. says the Savior was, "transfigured before them: and his face did shine as the sun, and his raiment was white as the light."
 So this is not even about his earthly skin color.
 This is about his heavenly image.
 It can also be taken as symbolic.
 Some scholars say that in ancient times, describing a body as being like brass gives the impression that this person has glory, strength, and stability.